 The Newport Rivers Group, the Hampshire and Isle of Wight Wildlife Trust and Green Gym volunteers worked together to turn the land back to riverside woodland and wildflower meadow.
 Building on the this vital work undertaken by our partners Gift to Nature continues to manage Pan Mill Meadows for its habitats and species as well as its water quality and its flood defence capacity.

-Pan Mill Meadows has also benefited from a major river restoration project aimed at bringing trout and eel back to this stretch of the Medina, work funded by SITA Trust and managed by Natural Enterprise and the Environment Agency.
-Volunteers from the Natural Wight project, run by Spectrum Housing Group, have been a great help to the project including joining Gift to Nature for a ‘Hedgerow Harvest’ planting.
+Pan Mill Meadows has also benefited from a major river restoration project aimed at bringing trout and eel back to this stretch of the Medina, work funded by Suez Trust and managed by Natural Enterprise and the Environment Agency.
 There are now 125 fruiting hedge plants including gooseberry, black and redcurrant as well as damson, pear and apple trees along the paths and beside the meadow.

 There are various ways you can help improve and maintain our sites.
 We rely on conservation volunteers to help with many tasks and also need people who are happy to regular visit the site be our “eyes and ears”, this means we can respond much quicker to issues.
 Find out more here.

 You can also help by becoming one of our regular supporters.
 Even giving a few pounds each month can make a real difference, with your donation being invested into site management and improvement work to benefit site visitors and look after our precious wildlife.
 Sign up here.